Table of Contents

 What is Dietary Assessment?

 Simply put, a dietary assessment is a record of the foods you eat in an attempt to calculate your potential nutrient intake.
-Don’t confuse this with a healthy eating plan or a nutritional laboratory analysis.
+Don’t confuse this with a healthy eating plan formulated through the use of nutritional laboratory analyses.

 The most common methods for dietary assessment include:

 - 24-hour recall

 - Food frequency

 In essence, these short-term tools reveal which foods and how much you habitually consume.
 Dietary assessments may be repeated from time-to-time but they become cumbersome.

 In addition, any “recall” methods can be very inaccurate.